 Already in 2004, Alvarez became the target of a defamatory campaign by the military denouncing her at public events and on military radio as a communist terrorist.
 In addition, she received threatening text messages (“We are watching you”) and her daily activities were subject to surveillance.
-In 2008, during her repeated documentation of human rights violations, Alvarez was declared to be a persona non grata in Guihulngan City along with her colleagues Fred Caña and Felipe Levy Gelle.
+In 2008, due to her intensive documentation of human rights violations, Alvarez was declared persona non grata in Guihulngan City along with her colleagues Fred Caña and Felipe Levy Gelle.

-The campaigns of defamation and harassment against Zara Alvarez finally culminated in her illegal arrest on October 30, 2012 in Cadiz City, her native city.
-However, the warrant was issued for a Sarah Alvarez, resident in Talisay City, and accuses her of being a senior member of the New People’s Army (NPA).
-Like many others, Alvarez learnt of the accusation against her only at the time of her arrest.
+The campaigns of defamation and harassment against Zara Alvarez finally culminated in her illegal arrest on October 30, 2012, in Cadiz City, her native city.
+Alvarez faced two trumped-up charges: The Armed Forces of the Philippines (AFP) accused her of being a member of the communist rebel group, the New People’s Army (NPA), and charged her on the basis of fabricated evidence, with murder and robbery in band.

-Many of the 43 persons accused are, like Alvarez, members or leading activists within human rights and political organizations in the province Negros Occidental.
-Five months after her arrest, a further arrest warrant was issued for Alvarez while still in detention for a robbery committed by suspected members of the NPA in a fish farm.
-A further month later, she received a warning from the military that she would face additional charges if she did not cooperate with the military.
+Only five months after her arrest, still detained Alvarez learned about the second trumped-up charge against her of robbery committed by suspected NPA members in a fish farm.
+A month later, she received a warning from the military that she would face additional charges if she is unwilling to cooperate with the military.

-On March 4, 2020 Alvarez and eight of the co-accused were finally acquitted on the alleged murder charge of Lt.
-Archie Polenzo for lack of evidence.
-The supposed former rebel, who had testified as witness for the prosecution in court against Alvarez and the co-accused, withdraw his confession partially according to the court decision.
+On March 4, 2020, Alvarez and eight of the co-accused were finally acquitted on the alleged murder charge of Polenzo for lack of evidence.
+The supposed former rebel, who had testified as witness for the prosecution in court against Alvarez and the co-accused, withdrew his confession partially according to the court decision.
 The court classified his testimony as untrustworthy.
+For the robbery in band the court did not schedule any further hearing.